 - The victim here is now forced to fold anything but KK and AA.

-Since the majority of the sessions for a winning player are going to be wins, we have to put more weight into the two options containing wins, and less to the situations containing losses, making the Lose/Lose scenario least likely.
+Since the majority of sessions for a winning player will be wins, we have to put more weight into the two options containing wins and less to the situations containing losses.
+That makes the Lose/Lose scenario least likely.

 In real life the amounts won't always be a perfect match.
 Some of the win/lose scenarios will result in an overall loss, while others will result in a win.
 We can assume that, in the long run, all the win/lose sessions will even out to No Change.

-Finally: Is It Better to Fly Solo or to Play With a Partner?
+Is It Better to Fly Solo or Play Poker With a Partner?

 The Up Side